 By Kathleen Krull, illustrated by Tim Tomkinson

-Tomorrow, Monday January 20th is Martin Luther King Day.
-In order to help shine the spotlight on his many accomplishments in the area of civil rights, I wanted to focus on a seminal event in his life – The March on Washington in the summer of 1963.
+In order to help shine the spotlight on the many non-violent protests headed by Dr. Martin Luther King, Jr. and his accomplishments in the area of civil rights, I wanted to focus on a seminal event in his life – The March on Washington in the summer of 1963.

-Since we will commemorate, this year, the 57th Anniversary of the historic March on Washington, which occurred on August 28, 1963, culminating with Martin Luther King’s defining “I Have A Dream” speech at the Washington Monument, I thought it was an opportune moment to introduce a fantastic young reader’s historical series.
+Since today we will commemorate the 57th Anniversary of the historic March on Washington, which occurred on August 28, 1963, culminating with Martin Luther King’s defining “I Have A Dream” speech at the Washington Monument, I thought it was an opportune moment to introduce a fantastic young reader’s historical series.
 For want of better phraseology, one might call it the “What Was?” series.

 It is so well done that I think the collection deserves a place in every elementary school library.